 In accordance with the basic risk management policy for the entire Group decided upon by the Management Committee, the Company determines important matters relating to the management of market and liquidity risks, such as basic policies and risk limits, in order to manage these risks.
-The ALM Committee meets four times a year, in principle, to report on the state of market and liquidity risk management and to discuss ALM operation policies.
-The Corporate Risk Management Dept., which is independent from the business units that directly handle market transactions, manages market and liquidity risks in an integrated manner.
-This department not only monitors the current risk situations but also reports regularly to the Management Committee and the Audit Committee.
-Furthermore, the ALM Committee at SMBC, the core bank of the Company, meets on a monthly basis to examine reports on the state of observance of limits on market and liquidity risks and to discuss ALM operation policies.
+The ALM Committee meets four times a year, in principle, to report on the state of the market and liquidity risk management and to discuss ALM operation policies.
+The Corporate Risk Management Dept. and Risk Management Information Dept., which are independent from the business units that directly handle market transactions, manage market and liquidity risks in an integrated manner.
+These departments not only monitor the current risk situations but also report regularly to the Management Committee and the Audit Committee.
+Furthermore, the ALM Committee at SMBC, the Company's major consolidated subsidiary, meets on a monthly basis to examine reports on the state of observance of limits on market and liquidity risks and to discuss ALM operation policies.